elecburger/finalcdosx/README.md

 [FinalCD](http://www.sonicillusions.co.uk/finalcd.htm) is a sample rate converter made by [Sonic Illusions](http://www.sonicillusions.co.uk).
 It has gained some popularity among mastering engineers due to its very high quality filtering.

-[Finalcdosx](https://www.electronicburger.com/software/finalcdosx/) provides a way to run FinalCD using [Wine.app](https://winebottler.kronenberg.org/specifications), which is a pre-built, self-contained Wine distribution for Mac.
+[Finalcdosx](https://www.electronicburger.com/software/finalcdosx/) provides a way to run FinalCD, which is Windows only, on Mac using [Wine.app](https://winebottler.kronenberg.org/specifications), which is a pre-built, self-contained Wine distribution for Mac.
 It's normally a part of [Winebottler](https://winebottler.kronenberg.org/), but for this specific use, all we need is Wine.app.

 The script also provides a (very) basic GUI to select the file to convert and to set the filter parameters.